Free Iowa Background Check: How to Search Iowa Records (2023)

 Any criminal conviction has the potential to be a disqualifying offense.
 The Equal Employment Opportunity Commission provides guidance on how to use criminal history when making employment determinations and criminal history should be weighed against how it will directly impact a person’s ability to perform the duties of the job.13

-The type of information that appears on an Iowa background check is only one factor.
+The type of information that appears on a background check in Iowa is only one factor.
 Another factor in how a background check is used is the lookback period searched.

-How Far Back Do Background Checks Go In Iowa?
+How Far Back Do Iowa Background Checks Go?
 How Many Years?

 Regarding background checks, Iowa places no restrictions on the lookback period for criminal history, so a prospective employer or landlord could ask for any length of time regarding Iowa’s criminal history.